Back to All Events

 • Roughly 2 miles after Government Camp, exit onto OR-35 N/State Route 35 N toward Hood River

-• The Teacup Lake Sno-Park is on the right, about 8 miles northeast of this junction.
+• The Teacup Nordic Sno-Park is on the right, about 8 miles northeast of this junction.

 NOTE: You must purchase a sno-park permit on the way to the mountain and bring it with you.
 Sno park permits are are NOT sold at Teacup.